 Novant Health cardiothoracic surgeons are treating systolic heart failure patients with an advanced, minimally invasive therapy that’s not widely available in North Carolina.

-In October, New Hanover Regional Medical Center in Wilmington, North Carolina, became the first hospital in the Novant Health system to perform the outpatient Barostim procedure.
-The therapy targets the left ventricle’s inability to pump sufficient blood in advanced heart failure patients.
+Outpatient and inpatient Barostim procedures are performed at both Novant Health New Hanover Regional Medical Center and Novant Health Presbyterian Medical Center.
+New Hanover Regional has completed more than 19 implants since October 2024.
+Presbyterian Medical Center launched their program in September 2025.
+South Carolina’s program will start in 2026.The therapy targets the left ventricle’s inability to pump sufficient blood in advanced heart failure patients.
 Barostim works by electrically stimulating the carotid baroreceptors to increase baroreceptor signaling, rebalance the autonomic nervous system, and improve heart failure symptoms.
 Complementary to GDMT (guideline directed medical therapy), Barostim has shown significant improvements in exercise capacity, quality of life and NYHA class.

 Though Barostim requires an implantable device, the procedure does not involve hardware in the heart or vessels, unlike defibrillators and pacemakers which treat arrhythmia.
 Instead, Barostim treats heart failure symptoms by sending electrical pulses to baroreceptors on the carotid artery of the neck.
 This rebalances the autonomic nervous system, which relaxes blood flow to the brain and increases heart, kidney, and circulatory function.